An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • A photo ID may be required of persons other than parents or guardians who pick up children.

-At Trinity School, the School Nurse must oversee the administration of any and all medications.
+At Trinity School, a School Nurse must oversee the administration of any and all medications.
 This includes over-the-counter and prescription medications.
-Students are not permitted to have any medication in their possession on campus (including cough drops and diet supplements), with the exception of inhalers, diabetic supplies, and/or an EpiPen (requiring parent or guardian written permission).
+Students are not permitted to have any medication in their possession on campus or during school activities such as field trips (including cough drops and diet supplements), with the exception of inhalers, diabetic supplies, and/or an EpiPen (requiring parent or guardian written permission).

-• The School Nurse must be notified of any medication a student is taking.
+• The School Nurses must be notified of any medication a student is taking.

 • Information regarding all medications that a student is taking must be included on the online Trinity Health Record.

-• If the child requires medication during school hours, it must be brought to the School Nurse by the parents or guardians in labeled pharmacy containers with current and complete directions.
+• If the child requires medication during school hours, it must be brought to a School Nurse by the parents or guardians in the original, pharmacy-labeled container with current and complete directions.

 • If medications are required during the school day, they must also be taken on all school outdoor education trips (in appropriately labeled containers) as these are considered academic days.